 If you’ve come for a cram session about creatine you came to the right place.
 First of all, creatine is an organic acid found in animals with vertebrates, the structure is shown in the picture on the right.
 The body can manufacture creatine using a combination of amino acids (from protein) or absorb it from a few different external sources that we will discuss later.

 Okay, so why do we care about this stuff?
 It turns out that creatine is really important when the body needs energy fast.
 Basically, creatine helps by accelerating the formation of ATP (adenosine triphosphate), which as you may remember from biology class is used to transport energy to whatever muscles need it.
 Having a lot of this during high intensity exercise is important to performance.
-If you want to learn more about creatine in general check out my article on creatine facts.

 I already briefly alluded to it, but now we can go into a bit more detail on the different types of Creatine:

 - Creatine Monohydrate: This is the most common form of creatine supplements and can be absorbed once it comes in contact with water.
 A heavy majority of the products in the table above are creatine monohydrate.

 - Solution: Creatine can also be put into a gel-like solution to be contained in capsules.